saisudheerp/Aps_portfolio/README.md

 ### 1. Doctor Search by Specialty

-For searching doctors based on their specialty in a large dataset, a linear search is inefficientans it takes more time to search.
+For searching doctors based on their specialty in a large dataset, a linear search is inefficient as it takes more time to search.
 The best approach would be using a Trie data structure, which allows for efficient prefix-based searching.
 Time Complexity and Space complexity are O(number of words * maxLengthOfWord).
 Here is my code for the [Trie data structure](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/trie.cpp)[1].

 ![Doctor Search by Specialty](images/patient_by_specialiity.png)